DEFRA/ffc-sfi-payment-responses/README.md

 | Message | Reason for failure, error |

 The output will be a message per settlement sent to Azure Service Bus topic, `ffc-pay-returns`.

+The message schema is documented in the [AsyncAPI specification](docs/asyncapi.yaml) as `ffc-pay-return`.

 ## Stop the service